 Posted on Monday 18 June 2018

 In a perfect world, all parents would stash aside money for their children to attend college.
-However, the world is far from perfect.
-Therefore, being proactive and taking the proper steps to prepare for college may very well fall on the shoulders of young people; according to The Simple Dollar, maintaining great grades can open up a lot of doors.
+However, this is not the reality.
+Therefore, being proactive and taking the proper steps to prepare for college may very well fall on the shoulders of young people.
+According to The Simple Dollar, maintaining great grades can open up a lot of doors.

 Usually, top grades often translate to scholarships and grants.
 You may also be able to forgo certain classes that other students may be mandated to take due to poor marks.
 This will give you free time to explore other financial opportunities.

 Although college may seem like the time to party and immerse yourself in cool activities, students still need to have a budget in place.
 A precise and detailed list of expenses can come in handy in maintaining a balanced financial life.
 Every month, you can allocate a specific amount to cover your phone bill, transportation, groceries, personal care items, and others.